 Water your tree well while it’s establishing itself.
 Older plants can handle drought but you’ll need to do extra watering during the dry months.

 A retractable hose reel might be the ideal choice for your garden.
-Check out our retractable hose reel top picks and if this is the right tool to get your garden looking greener.
+Check out our guide on retractable hose reels to learn more.

 Pruning Blueberry Ash